PlayQ/unity-uitest-tool/README.md

 When test recording is over press `Stop Record` or exit play mode.
 Press `Generate Code and Copy` - to obtain code for test.
 Then you can paste generated code to your own test class.

+Also you can create new assertation for object by right click to it in hierarchy and select `Create Assertation`.

 <img src="documentation/images/recorder_window.gif" width="600">